soCzech/GenHowTo/evaluation/README.md

 # How to replicate our evaluation?

 This is a step-by-step guide on how to replicate our evaluation.
+Note, the whole process of evaluation is done for the final states and actions separately.

 1. **Data**
     - Our evaluation is based on the [ChangeIt dataset](https://github.com/soCzech/ChangeIt).